2026-04-24 · personal, home

 What Neither Product Covers

-Even with both a home warranty and home insurance, some situations are not covered by either:
+Even with both a home warranty and home insurance, several real-world losses fall outside both contracts:

 • Cosmetic damage.
-Dents, scratches, and cosmetic wear that do not affect functionality are generally not covered.
+Dents, scratches, and cosmetic wear that do not affect functionality are generally not covered by either product.

 Do You Need Both?